Let UL Conduct your MDSAP Audits

 The intent of the Medical Devices Single Audit Program’s (MDSAP) is to allow manufacturers to meet the quality management system (QMS) for participating countries with a single QMS audit.
-The program was created by the International Medical Device Regulators Forum (IMDRF) and countries that are currently participating are: U.S. FDA, Health Canada, Australia Therapeutic Goods Administration (TGA), Japan Pharmaceuticals and Medical Devices Agency (PMDA), and Brazil National Health Surveillance Agency (ANVISA), under the International Medical Device Regulators Forum (IMDRF).
+The program is based on the International Medical Device Regulators Forum (IMDRF) program documentation and countries that are currently participating are: U.S. FDA, Health Canada, Australia Therapeutic Goods Administration (TGA), Japan Pharmaceuticals and Medical Devices Agency (PMDA), and Brazil National Health Surveillance Agency (ANVISA).

 The MDSAP three-year pilot commenced on January 1, 2014 and was replaced by the full-program launch on January 1st, 2017.